michaeltelford/wgit/README.md

 ]
 ```

 Great!
 But what if we want to crawl and store the content in a database, so that it can be searched?
-Wgit makes it easy to index and search HTML using [MongoDB](https://www.mongodb.com/):
+Wgit makes it easy to index and search HTML using [MongoDB](https://www.mongodb.com/) (by default):

 ```ruby
 require 'wgit'